fatalwithin/Coursera-Cloud-Architecture-with-Google-Cloud/07 - Preparing for the Professional Cloud Architect Exam.md

 First of all, **there's no such thing as a load balancer in Google Cloud**.
 Allow me to explain.
 In Google Cloud, there is no load balancer because the function of distributing traffic is handled by the software defined network.
 So there are several kinds of load balancing.
 But these are **just features that are part of the network**, not physical devices.
 Load balancing services are distinguished by the kind of traffic they direct.
 By whether they're intended to balance traffic from one server to another inside the Google Cloud or if they're intended to direct data arriving from the Internet.
-Also load balancing can be global or applied to a specific region.
+Also load balancing can be **global** or applied to a **specific region**.
 Make sure you understand the basics of how geo-distributed and load balancing works.
 How can everyone go to the homepage for google.com and get great response time as if from a local server?
 Unmanaged instance groups collect different kinds of instances.
 Usually, this is done for management of lift and shift existing designs and it's not recommended because it does not make the best use of the features available in cloud.
 **Managed instance groups** are all the same kinds of instances meaning that the type can be defined by an instance template and auto-scaling is available. **Zonal managed instance groups keep all the instances in the same zone** which is useful to provide consistent network location when the instances must communicate with similar latency and avoid zone to zone transfer.
-Regional managed instance groups distribute the instance and multiple zones within the region increasing reliability.
-Instance groups should be managed instance groups to make effective use of the cloud.
+Regional managed instance groups distribute the instance and multiple zones within the region increasing reliability. **Instance groups should be managed instance groups** to make effective use of the cloud.

 ### Microservices, Containers, Data Processing, and IoT